crystal-lang/crystal/_gitbook/syntax_and_semantics/the_program.md

 add(2)
 ```

-Parenthesis in method invocations are optional:
+Parentheses in method invocations are optional:

 ```ruby
 add 1, 2 # same as add(1, 2)